things to do in Granada

 We hope this list of the best things to do in Granada has given you some ideas of what to do on your visit and where to stay, and that we’ve inspired you to visit this beautiful city!

-Visit Get Your Guide to book tickets, tours, and experiences in Granada.
+Now you know what to see in Granada, visit Get Your Guide to book tickets, tours, experiences, and activities in Granada.

 If you have been to Granada before, what was your favourite thing to do?